 - I loved to research and write reports

 - I loved to read mysteries and parables and create mandalas from kitchen utensils

-I’m an urban girl from a metropolis area of the south (like west-coast-of-Florida-south), who’s systematically moved north to find the land of her dreams in Maine.
+I’m an urban girl from a metropolis area of the south (like west-coast-of-Florida-south), now living in eastern Suffolk County, NY.
 I have a Bachelor of Arts in Theatre, a Master of Arts in Holistic Wellness, am a certified Usui Reiki Master Practitioner and Elder Greenfire Wisewoman.

 I’ve spent over 20 years researching natural and alternative forms of healing.
 I’ve spent that time also watching trends come and go, and the same trends were given new life under a new name.
 Think “amino sweet,” which is just another name for aspartame—a fresh marketing gimmick for a highly dangerous product.

 Because of all my research, I’ve vowed to stick with tried, true, and more logical, scientific remedies.
 I’ve also spent over a decade working in health insurance, auto/home insurance, have worked for pediatric gastroenterologist’s as well as chiropractors, and have fought on both sides of medical claims to get Dr’s paid or not paid.
 I’ve seen all sides of our sick care model, and understand how and why they work.

 I’ve been confused.
 I’ve lost my loved ones to diseases, after spending years caring for them and giving them solid, sound advice.
 I’ve had my own health battles.
 I’ve been frustrated by the information/misinformation out there.

 I needed alternatives.
 People soon began asking me to explain how I got those alternatives.